DF120 - Foundations in Digital Forensics with EnCase

 - How to conduct hash and entropy analyses and import hash sets

-- How to import and export data to and from Project VIC
+- How to import and export data

-- How to prepare reports, using templates provided with EnCase
+- How to prepare reports using templates provided with EnCase

-- How to create a report template
+- How to create reports

 - How to restore evidence